boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 associative array with the following keys:

 - collection: mandatory.
 The collection-header_
 - classes: mandatory.
-A list with at least one class-element_
+An associative array with class ids as keys and class-element_ as values.
+Class ids are short identifiers, which should be unique within the collection.
+This class id is only used as a way to refer to the class within the collection and carries no semantics.

 .. _collection-header: